-9.2 Sick Leave

-A. Definitions

-As used in this Section, "sick leave" means the necessary absence from duty of an employee because of:

-1. Illness or injury.

 2. Medically verified incapacity or restriction because of exposure to a contagious disease.
 3. Dental, eye, and other physical or medical examination or treatment by a licensed practitioner.

-4. Family care - absence from duty for attendance upon the employee's ill or injured mother, father, husband, wife, son, daughter, brother, sister or any person residing in the immediate household shall be limited to forty (40) hours for family care during the fiscal year.
-This time limitation shall not apply to absences taken pursuant to the Family Medical Leave Act or California Family Rights Act.
+4. Family care - absence from duty for attendance upon the employee's ill or injured mother, father, husband, wife, son, daughter, brother, sister or any person residing in the immediate household.
+Such absence shall be limited to six (6) workdays per occurrence or, in extraordinary situations, to the time necessary for care until physician or other care can be arranged.
 B. Credit for Full-time Employment.
 On the first day of the monthly pay period following completion of each monthly pay period of continuous service, each full-time employee in Bargaining Unit 7 shall be allowed eight (8) hours of credit for sick leave with pay.

-C. Credit for Less than Full-time Employment

-1. Intermittent Employees.
+56 BU 7 01-03 C. Credit for Less than Full-time Employment 1.
+Intermittent Employees.
 On the first day of the monthly pay period following completion of each period of one-hundred and sixty (160) hours or twenty (20) days of paid employment, each intermittent employee in the State civil service shall be allowed eight (8) hours of credit for sick leave with pay.
 The hours or days worked in excess of one-hundred and sixty (160) hours or twenty (20) days in a monthly period shall not be counted or accumulated.
 2. Part-time Employees.
 On the first day of the monthly pay period following completion of each monthly pay period of continuous service, each part-time employee in the State civil service shall be allowed on a pro rated basis the fractional part of one day of credit for sick leave with pay.
 3. Multiple Positions.
 Under this rule: